What do I do if I'm injured at work? Don’t delay.

 What do I do if I’m injured at work?

-If they are, you'll work with your employer or their third-party administrator (TPA) to file your claim, instead of L&I. They will assist you as you recover from your injury or occupational disease.
+As an employee of a self-insured employer, you'll work directly with your employer or their third-party administrator (TPA) to file your claim.
+They will assist you as you recover from your injury or occupational disease.

 More information to help you